DVLA Is Now Digital

-Do you ever worry about when your road tax is due and the consequences if it lapsed?
-Well, it could land you in trouble with the law and also impact your work – depending on your job.
-Here, Martin Smith explains why this forewarning electronic system is a benefit, despite your feelings on road taxes.
+Do you ever worry about when your road tax is due and the consequences if it lapses?
+Well, it could land you in trouble with the law and also impact your work, depending on your job.
+Here, Phil West explains why this forewarning electronic system is a benefit, despite your feelings on road taxes.

 Get Your DVLA Digital Account